-Sky Q is the UK company’s flagship TV service, and proof that Sky has laced up its running shoes and done a lot of catching up to keep pace with a world that’s increasingly used to streaming on-demand content whenever it likes, rather than circling stuff in a TV guide with a dried-up Bic biro.
+Sky Q is the UK company’s top-tier TV service, and proof that Sky is able to keep pace with a world that’s increasingly used to streaming on-demand content whenever it likes, rather than circling stuff in a TV guide with a dried-up biro.

 The blockbuster feature at launch was Fluid Viewing.
 Using the flagship Sky Q Silver box tested here as a base, you can wirelessly connect two Q Mini boxes to watch Sky and all your recordings in other rooms in the house – without the need for a second satellite dish.
 And you can do the same with two tablets, taking your recordings on the go, thanks to the Sky Q app.

 Sky has also added the Sky Kids app into the mix, as well as making a huge effort to make the Q menus more helpful for finding child-friendly content.

 With its first software update, though, came one of two massive leaps forward – the Q Silver box is now capable of outputting in 4K/UHD resolution, with 4K content on the rebranded Sky Cinema and Sky Sports.
 Voice search has also since been added, as has support for Dolby Atmos surround sound both from broadcast and on-demand movies – a big deal for true home cinema aficionados.

 The Sky Q Silver package has the flagship Q Silver box at its heart.
 Despite being much smaller than the Sky HD box, it houses a whopping 2TB hard drive for storing 350 hours of recorded HD video, as well as five tuners.
 This provides the capability of recording four programmes at the same time, while watching a fifth channel.